christopherkindl/twitter-data-pipeline-using-airflow-and-apache-spark/README.md

-# Data pipeline to process tweets in a distributed fashion using Apache Spark and Airflow in AWS environment
+# Data pipeline to process analyse Twitter data in a distributed fashion using Apache Spark and Airflow in AWS environment